Walker County Revenue: Real Property

 Property (ad valorem) taxes are taxes on real and/or personal property.
 Real property includes lands and improvements.
 Personal property refers to items which are movable or not permanently fixed to land.

 The Revenue Commissioner is responsible for determining property value which must, by law, be set according to "fair and reasonable market value."
-Your property is probably not up for sale, but the local appraiser must set the value of the property as if it were "sold" in an "arms length" transaction between a "willing buyer and a willing seller," neither being under any pressure to buy or sell.
+Your property is probably not up for sale, but the local appraiser must set the value of the property as if it were "sold" in an "arm's length" transaction between a "willing buyer and a willing seller," neither being under any pressure to buy or sell.

 Business Personal Property